bleedingcode/optimus-xpages/README.md

 INSTRUCTIONS:

-- If you use the NSFs, be sure to sign them using your id before running it on your server
+- Be sure to sign the NSFs using your id before running it on your server